Bulgaria–Latvia relations

 Bulgarian-Latvian relations are foreign relations between Bulgaria and Latvia.
-Bulgaria is represented in Latvia through its embassy in Warsaw (Poland) and through an honorary consulate in Riga.
-Latvia is represented in Bulgaria through its embassy in Warsaw (Poland) and through an honorary consulate in Sofia.
+Bulgaria is represented in Latvia through its embassy in Warsaw (Poland).
+Latvia is represented in Bulgaria through its embassy in Warsaw (Poland).

-Both countries are full members of the European Union and NATO.
+Both countries are full members of the Council of Europe, European Union and NATO, with Latvia supporting Bulgaria's accession to the European Union prior to them joining.

+The current non-resident Ambassador of Bulgaria to Latvia is Selver Khalil since 2021.
+The current non-resident Ambassador of Latvia to Bulgaria is Juris Poikāns since 2022.